getBoolean/mkw-time-trial-tracker/README.md

    - **Screenshot save paths**: Change `G:\OBS\Mario Kart World\...` to your desired location.
    - **OCR regions/colors**: The macros include example OCR areas and colors tuned to a 4K capture; tweak the areas and thresholds for your resolution/theme if needed.
    - **Script action**: Ensure the actions `MKW Track`, `MKW Save Lap`, and `MKW Move Old Images` are present and configured correctly.
+   - **Adjust pixel selections**: The pixel positions for every "Perform check only in area` section are for 2160p (4K) resolution videos.
+If your capture card is not 4K, you will have to do a little math to get the approximate value.
+      - 1080p: 4k pixels / 2
+      - 1440p: 4k pixels / 3 * 2
+      - Others: 4k pixels / (2160/width)

 ## Macro Setup Guide